dajmcdon/tamara-site/_posts/2022-08-01-primary-sources.md

 #### Social Media
 * 13. Join groups on Facebook and follow authors and scholars on Twitter that are related to your topic.
 Browse old posts/tweets to see what authors are mentioned.
 * 14. See who relevant people are following on social media.
 Twitter is especially useful for this.
-For instance, if you're interested in the subgroup of Central American American writers who write both journalism and non-fiction, you might navigate to Sonia Nazario's or Héctor Tobar's profiles and browse who they are following.
+For instance, if you're interested in the subgroup of Central American (or Central American American) writers who pen both journalism and non-fiction, you might navigate to Óscar Martínez's or Héctor Tobar's profiles and browse who they are following.
-* 15. And of course you can also create a tweet or Facebook post that asks people for input, but I typically wait until I've done significant initial research before farming out my research.
+* 15. Finally, you might also create a tweet or Facebook post that asks people for input, but I typically wait until I've done significant initial research before farming out my inquiry.

 Thanks to the efforts of my brilliant research assistants, I have now read fiction by Anabella Giracca, Denise Phé-Funchal, Valeria Cerezo, and Ivanna Chapeta, among many other Guatemalan authors that I wasn't previously familiar with.